 Following are the basic ‘Patent Illustration Wants’ as per the USPTO which you should follow when you are making Patent Drawings:

 - Black ink on white paper.
 Additionally, the white paper must be matte, flexible and strong with only one side of the paper having written text.

 - The size of the paper should be either 21cm*29.7cm or 21.6cm*27.9cm.The margins on the paper should also be of specific lengths i.e., 2.5 cm on the top, 2.5 cm on the left side, 1.5 cm on the right side, and 1.0 cm on the bottom.

 - Only design patents and utility patents may include coloer drawings and that also on rare cases.

-Also, you must file a petition if coloured drawings are necessary with respect to the invention or for its better understanding.
-Pay specified fee and seek permission to use them.
+Also, you must file a petition if colored drawings are necessary with respect to the invention or for its better understanding.
+Pay specified fees and seek permission to use them.

 - The Patent Illustration Requirements of the USPTO ask you to contain as many views as necessary to properly explain and display the invention.

 - The standard six views: front, back, top, bottom, right and left.

 - Sectional views to show the various functions involved.

 - Exploded views show the working and functionality of any single part of the invention.